aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 analīzes šūnā (1 ha)

 **Procedure:** First, values between 300 and 400 and between 600 and 630 from
-[Landscape classification](#Ch05.03) are coded as 0 and everything else as NA.
+[Landscape classification](#Ch05.03) are coded as 0, and all other values as NA.
-Then values larger than or equal to 630 to 700 from [Landscape classification](#Ch05.03) are coded as 1 and everything else as NA.
-Then, the first layer (1=presence) is covered over the second layer (presence=0) and written to file (matching the input).
-Finally, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
+Then values larger than or equal to 630 but smaller than 700 from [Landscape classification](#Ch05.03) are coded as 1, and all other values as NA.
+Then, the first layer (0 = presence) is covered over the second layer (presence = 1) and written to file (matching the input).
+Next, using the function `egvtools::landscape_function()` total edge between the two classes is calculated.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values